 The USA Patriot Act, passed after the September 11, 2001 terrorist attacks, has amended federal search and seizure laws regarding foreign intelligence and terrorism.
-For example, the

-Patriot Act amended the Foreign Intelligence Surveillance Act of 1978 to allow the government to conduct physical searches and wiretaps upon a criminal suspect without first proving to a judge that probable cause exists to believe a crime was committed.
+For example, the Patriot Act amended the Foreign Intelligence Surveillance Act of 1978 to allow the government to conduct physical searches and wiretaps upon a criminal suspect without first proving to a judge that probable cause exists to believe a crime was committed.
 In Oregon, the federal government used these provisions of the Patriot Act to secretly search the home of Brandon Mayfield, whom they suspected (wrongly) of being involved in a terrorist train bombing in Madrid, Spain.
 After Mayfield was released, he challenged these secret searches of his home, declaring that they violated the Fourth Amendment's requirement of "probable cause" for a search.
-Mayfield won his case in the federal district court and the federal government is currently reviewing their options with respect to that decision.
+Mayfield won his case in the federal district court.
+Mayfield and the federal government then settled part of the case (he received a formal apology and, according to some reports, a large cash payment), and the government appealed the part of the decision that found two parts of the Patriot Act unconstitutional.
+The Ninth Circuit heard the appeal and ruled that because the settlement had redressed Mayfield's injuries, he no longer had standing to challenge the Patriot Act, and therefore the appeals court vacated the district court's decision and avoided reaching the question of the Patriot Act's constitutionality.